stackitcloud/stackit-cli/docs/stackit_argus_scrape-configs_delete.md

 ## stackit argus scrape-configs delete

-Deletes an Argus Scrape Config
+Deletes a Scrape Config job from an Argus instance

 ### Synopsis

-Deletes an Argus Scrape Config.
+Deletes a Scrape Config job from an Argus instance.

 ```
 stackit argus scrape-configs delete JOB_NAME [flags]